There are two ways you can invest your TPT savings pot.

 Remember: your stage of life may also affect your attitude towards taking risks.

 Please note all of the funds available can go down as well as up and past performance is not a guarantee of future performance.
-Before making any investment selections, please carefully read the relevant Fund Fact Sheet.
+Before making any investment selections, please read about the differences between risk and reward.

 Do I pay any investment charges?